stuycs-gh-classrooms/10-nextcs-p01-mechanical-tears/README.md

     - will see if a projectile collides with the sheild(s)

    **shieldHealth**
-  - check where projectile has hit and sets section to null.
+  - check where projectile has hit and sets object(s) to null.